 We set out a rough plan of what park we wanted to go to on what day.
 In some cases, we planned the park around the dining options available, and in some cases it was the opposite.
 Either way, you have to have a plan.
 However…

 You can start booking your dining reservations (I think) 180 days out from the start of your trip.
-You want to have a list of places that you want to go, and have an idea, but be flexible.
+A good idea is to have an idea of where you want to go.
+But, be prepared to be flexible here.
 You may see that a ‘must dine’ place is not available on your preferred day, but is available on a different day, and if that happens, you might have to act quickly.

 Don’t lose hope